crate/crate-npgsql/docs/getting-started.rst

 Install
 =======

-The Npgsql plugin is made available as `Npgsql.CrateDB Nuget package`_.
-Follow the appropriate Nuget instructions to get the plugin installed.
+The Npgsql plugin is made available as a NuGet package `Npgsql.CrateDb`_.
+Follow the appropriate NuGet instructions to get the plugin installed.

 ..
 NOTE::